angular/angular/adev/src/content/tutorials/learn-angular/steps/11-optimizing-images/README.md

 </div>
 ```

-Note: For the `fill` image to render properly, its parent element must be styled with `position: "relative"`, `position: "fixed"`, or `position: "absolute"`.
+NOTE: For the `fill` image to render properly, its parent element must be styled with `position: "relative"`, `position: "fixed"`, or `position: "absolute"`.

 </docs-step>